 Years later, Origin offered DAO for free (without any DLC).
-I...
+I was glad to...
 Read All Some years ago, I received a recommendation to play the Dragon Age games.
 I ended up buying the Ultimate Edition for PS3.
 Want to know how much time I spent with it?
 I don’t know, but I’m sure it’s less than 10 hours, definitely less than 20.
 I’m not sure why I stopped playing it.
 Perhaps it was the battle system.
 I’m not used to characters acting on their own, thus removing the need for me to keep pressing buttons (or keys for the PC) to keep attacking.
 You can even pause the action and issue commands to each party member.
 This felt new and odd to me, but I am now a bit more comfortable with it.

 Years later, Origin offered DAO for free (without any DLC).
 I was glad to have the game on PC (having a kick ass PC has made me an almost exclusive PC gamer).
 Again, want to know how much time I spent with it?
 I could possibly find out by opening up Origin now, but that won’t be necessary.
 I’m sure I’ve spent less than 20 hours.
 This comes as a surprise to me presently, because it felt like I had spent more time with it.